calbasantana/basics-of-microcontrollers/README.md

 Each custom PCB has a name that corresponds to the file written on it.
 However, please note that it is required to solder the headers - female and/or male - to the PCBs prior to using them.
 I soldered mine using a Hakko soldering iron at 800F, but it can be done with any soldering iron and probably at a lower temperature.

 # Thank You
+Thank you for visiting this repository or using it to learn how to use an ESP32 with MicroPython.